apocylberry/Swing-Note/DEV_NOTES.md

  * Replace button should instantly replace the next instance.
 Replace All does not work.

- * The replace feature is affected by the same mismatch bug that breaks the find feature.
-Text selected on mismatch does not get replaced.
+ * When tabbing between fields in the Replace dialog, the new field should enter focus with the text selected